 Fork!
 The name itself sounds kinky.
-But, it is what it is.
-In technology lingo, the word Fork is used to describe anything diverging or to cut off from an already existing piece of software or code.
-But gradually, the definition has gone on to become much broader than it was initially used for.
+But it is what it is.
+In technology lingo, the word Fork describes anything diverging or cut off from existing software or code.
+But gradually, the definition has become much broader than it was initially used for.

-To Fork means to change, differ, or diverge from something that already exists, either upgrading and leaving the old stuff behind or starting something entirely new based on the previously existing rules.
+To fork means to change, differ, or diverge from something already existing, either upgrading and leaving the old stuff behind or starting something entirely new based on the previously existing rules.

 When it comes to ‘forking’ on the Blockchain, the word usually retains most of its meaning but has gone on to split into two parts (doing exactly what it means).